 When I attempted to test Autodiscover using testconnectivity.microsoft.com I ran into an even stranger error.
 Autodiscover appeared to work.
 But I received the error “No account settings were returned from the Autodiscover response”.

-Examining the Autodiscover response I noticed that the test was successfully completing against the root of supertekboy.com.
+Examining the Autodiscover response I noticed that the test successfully completed against the root of supertekboy.com.
 This was odd as supertekboy.com is redirected to the website www.supertekboy.com where no Autodiscover responses should be happening.

 However, when attempting to plug the Autodiscover URL into a web browser I found that something was responding to Autodiscover requests.
 It was responding with an error of “Autodiscovery must be provided a valid email address”.